(she/her)

 My work as a clinician is grounded in compassion and a deeply person-centered approach.
 I believe healing happens when people feel genuinely understood and accepted, so I strive to create a space where clients feel safe, supported, and empowered to grow at their own pace.
-Compassion guides how I listen, how I respond, and how I tailor therapy to each unique child and family, ensuring that the counseling process feels gentle, respectful, and attuned to their needs.
 When working with children, I primarily use mindfulness-based play therapy.
-Play is a natural form of communication for children, allowing them to express emotions, explore relationships, and process challenges in a developmentally appropriate way.
-By integrating mindfulness practices, I help children become more aware of their thoughts and feelings, regulate their bodies, and develop self-compassion.
-This blend helps them build emotional resilience and fosters a deeper connection with themselves.
-Although most of the work occurs individually with the child, I incorporate family therapy sessions when they can meaningfully support the child’s progress.
-These sessions are not the main focus of treatment, but a valuable addition that strengthens communication, builds understanding, and helps families create more mindful and supportive environments at home.
-My goal is to guide families with compassion, helping them recognize patterns and learn ways to nurture their child’s growth.
-I also draw from contextual therapy, which helps me understand each client within the larger systems and relationships that influence their daily life.
-Approaching these dynamics with empathy and curiosity allows me to support clients and families in healing relational wounds and building healthier, more balanced connections.
+Play allows children to express emotions, explore relationships, and process challenges in a developmentally appropriate way.
+By integrating mindfulness, I help children build awareness, regulate emotions, and develop self-compassion—supporting emotional resilience and a stronger connection to themselves.
+While most sessions focus on the child, I incorporate family therapy when it meaningfully supports progress.
+These sessions help strengthen communication, deepen understanding, and create more supportive home environments.
+I also draw from contextual therapy, considering each child within the broader systems and relationships that shape their experiences.
+This perspective allows me to support families in building healthier, more balanced connections.
 Across all modalities, compassion remains at the heart of my work.
-I aim to meet every person with warmth and respect, creating a healing experience that honors their story and supports meaningful, lasting change.
+I aim to create a warm, respectful environment that honors each child’s story and supports meaningful, lasting growth.
+At this time, therapy services for children under the age of 15 are offered in person only.
+Telehealth may be available for older clients when appropriate.

 In the first intake session, we will begin by getting to know each other and establishing a comfortable space for open dialogue.
 This session typically involves gathering information about your life history, including key events, challenges, and experiences that have shaped who you are today.
 While the intake process may extend over more than one session, the goal is to gain an initial understanding of your background, current concerns, and what brings you to therapy.
 We will also review some initial paperwork, including consent forms, confidentiality agreements, and goals for therapy.
 This helps ensure that you feel informed and confident as we begin our work together.
 The first session is an opportunity to build rapport, clarify expectations, and lay the foundation for a collaborative, supportive therapeutic relationship.